progressively-crew/progressively/packages/documentation/docs/guides/react-ssr.md

 ## Passing custom fields

-With Rollout, you can pass extra fields to the server in order to create customized strategies.
+With Progressively, you can pass extra fields to the server in order to create customized strategies.
 For instance, you can create a strategy that targets a specific email, let's say: `john.doe@gmail.com`:

 ```jsx
 const ssrProps = await getSSRProps(CLIENT_KEY, {